 Individual frittatas are great to keep in the fridge for a quick snack or breakfast on the go.
-Feel free to switch up the veggies, or use sausage instead of bacon.
+Feel free to switch up the vegetables, or use sausage instead of bacon.
 Make a batch today.

 Drain the bacon mixture well.